SU(2)-Symmetric Spin-Boson Model: Quantum Criticality, Fixed-Point Annihilation, and Duality

-\paragraph*{Conclusions.} Using high-accuracy QMC simulations, we have determined the phase diagram and critical properties of the SU(2)-symmetric spin-boson model.
-Using a scaling analysis we were able to extract the location of both intermediate-coupling fixed points and to monitor its collision and subsequent annihilation as a function of the bath exponent $s$.
-The fixed points display a remarkable duality which we have utilized to deduce analytical results at strong coupling.
-Our results illustrate the power of the QMC algorithm of Ref.~\onlinecite{weber21}, but also underline the limits of the weak-coupling analysis used earlier and hence prompt future work in related models.
+\textit{Conclusions.}--- Using high-accuracy QMC simulations, we have determined the phase diagram and critical properties of the SU(2)-symmetric spin-boson model.
+For the first time, we were able to extract the location of both intermediate-coupling fixed points using a scaling analysis and to monitor their collision and subsequent annihilation as a function of the bath exponent $s$.
+The fixed points display a remarkable duality, which we have utilized to deduce analytical results at strong coupling; we hope that future studies will give further insight into this novel duality relation.
+Our results illustrate the power of the QMC algorithm of Ref.~\cite{weber21}, which makes the analysis of unconventionally slow RG flow near the collision \cite{kaplan09} accessible to future numerical studies.
+In the context of SYK models, it has been suggested that the localized phase of the single-impurity problem triggers the existence of an SYK spin-glass state \cite{SYKreview}; the role of the fixed-point annihilation is an interesting open problem.

-\paragraph*{Note added:} Upon completion of this work, we became aware of Refs.~\onlinecite{cuoma22,beccaria22,Nahum22} in which the fixed-point annihilation is studied analytically in the large-$S$ limit of this model (or equivalent ones).
-These results indicate that the duality relation of the beta function becomes exact for a local spin $S\to\infty$, but this is not discussed in Refs.~\onlinecite{cuoma22,beccaria22,Nahum22}.
+\textit{Note added.}--- Recently, we became aware of Refs.~\cite{cuoma22,beccaria22,Nahum22} in which the fixed-point annihilation is studied analytically in the large-$S$ limit.
+These results indicate that the duality relation of the beta function becomes exact for $S\to\infty$, but this is not discussed in Refs.~\cite{cuoma22,beccaria22,Nahum22}.

 \stepcounter{myequation} \stepcounter{myfigure}

 {S\arabic{figure}} {S\arabic{section}} {S\arabic{table}} {S\arabic{equation}}

 {\beta_\mathrm{min}} {\beta_\mathrm{max}} {n_\mathrm{max}} {\alpha_\mathrm{c}}